Holonium01/projectM/README.md

   route: /muly/login
   request payload: {email: "ibmjlanre1@gmail.com", otp: "09090", name: "Lanre"}
   ```
+ for subsequent logins, you don't need to pass `name` in the payload anymore
 * **updateProfilr**: Update profile on Muly.
 To update your Muly profile , you must: 1. first generate an OTP that will be sent to your email, 2.
 Send back the OTP with your email and name and what parts of your profile you'll like to update.

 Here is how to generate OTP